-- included UK Companies Act, pensions legislation, tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.
+- had a direct effect on the determination of material amounts and disclosures in the financial statements.
+These included UK Companies Act, pensions legislation and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.